jojo157/Delightful-Penguins/README.md

 - As the business owner, I want to be able to advertise my current art pieces for sale.
 - As the business owner, I want to be able to update my current art offering.
 - As the business owner, I want to be able to add new art offerings.
-- As the business owner, I want to be able to talk in real time with any potential customers that have entered the chat facility.
+- As the business owner, I want to be able to talk in real time with any potential customers who engage with the chat facility.
 - As the business owner, I want to see a list of orders in date order.

 ### Scope